How to legally change your name in Western Australia

 By reading this resource we hope you will get a better understanding of what’s involved with legally changing your name in Western Australia (WA).

-The steps for applying to change your name on formal documents differs depending on whether the document you would like to change is issued by:
+Applying to change your name on formal documents is different depending on whether the document you want to change is issued by:

 1. a state or territory government organisation